CodeJamboree/replace-tags/README.md

 // Expected: Hello Value 1Value 2!
 ```

-### Parsing Paths

-Some tag styles with square brackets are unable to parse paths with certain characters or combinations that are similar to the tag style itself.

-- `DollarSignWithCurlyBraces` has trouble with dollar signs in property paths.

 ## Changelog

 For the latest changes, updates, and improvements to this project, please refer to the [Changelog](CHANGELOG.md).